 Children are enrolled on a semester basis throughout the year.
-The admission procedure, as space allows, is as follows: Limited at this time due to COVID-19 Guidelines.
+The admission procedure, as space allows, is as follows:

-- Parents/Guardians tour and discuss the Institute's operation, policies, programming, etc. At this time the Children's Institute is not doing in person tours.
+- The Children's Institute does not do in person tours.
+Families can either call for information or view our program online.
 There is link on our web page to the Children's Institute You Tube Page.
-You can view our Virtual Tour's for Pre-K, and Younger Classes. - Parents/Guardians submit an application enrollment form with the accompanying fees.

-- Parents/Guardians are informed on space availability and enrollment status. - A confirmation package will be sent to your house prior to your child's first day and will contain the following paperwork. - Child's Background Information Profile (annually) - Emergency Card/Child Information Record (annually) - Class Schedule Card (EMU Students Only (by semester) - Immunization Form or,
+You can view our Virtual Tour's for Pre-K, and Younger Classes. - Parents/Guardians submit an application enrollment form with the accompanying fees. - Parents/Guardians are informed on space availability and enrollment status. - A confirmation package will be sent to your house prior to your child's first day and will contain the following paperwork. - Child's Background Information Profile (annually) - Emergency Card/Child Information Record (annually) - Class Schedule Card (EMU Students Only (by semester) - Immunization Form or,